Q&A: What is the Al-Sweady inquiry?

 What is the inquiry about?

-On that day, soldiers from the Argyll and Sutherland Highlanders and the Princess of Wales Royal Regiment were ambushed by insurgents, leading to a three-hour gun battle, which also included the use of bayonets.
+Soldiers from the Argyll and Sutherland Highlanders and the Princess of Wales Royal Regiment were ambushed by insurgents, leading to a three-hour gun battle.
+The fight included the use of bayonets.

 What is the history of the legal proceedings?